AmunCode/Week5-Challenges/README.md

 You should add at least 5 attributes to your class.
 Think of attributes as facts about each instance of the class you created.
 In my case, each employee has number, name, department, supervisor, and salary.

 6. How would you go about printing these attributes?
 The same way you print variables.
-One slight difference is the ".", the format should look like this: 'object name.attribute'.
+One slight difference is the ".", the format should look like this: `object name.attribute`.
 Write code that will print the first attribute of all the objects you created.
+7. Change the value of the attributes for yout objects, `object name.attribute` = blah.
+Then print all the attributes for all of your objects.
+Notice how each objects attribute is indendent of other object's, they are all of the same class but different objects.

+8. Add an attribute `magic_number` to your class.
+Set the `magic_number` value for each of th eobjects you created.
+9. Add all of your objects into a list.
+Then write code to print the `magic_number` of each item in your list.
+10. Write code that will print the average of the `magic_number` of all your objects.